nemesifier/applying-the-unix-philosophy-to-django-projects/slides.md

 ## 2. Maintainability

-Maintain a simple program is less hard
+Maintaining a simple program is less expensive

 ## 3. Usability